-After a solid fall in 2011, which saw two tennis players reach the main draw of the ITA Midwest Regional, NIU went on to record its first 20 win spring season since 1989 when it finished 21-7 overall and 4-1 in the MAC to claim the Huskies first MAC Championship and their seventh overall in program history.
-Three Huskies players went on to claim All-MAC honors, including Amir, who claimed first team honors.
+After a solid fall in 2011, which saw two players reach the main draw of the ITA Midwest Regional, NIU went on to record its first 20-win spring season since 1989 in 2011-12 when it finished 21-7 overall and 4-1 in the MAC to claim the program’s first MAC Championship and its seventh overall conference title.
+Three Huskies earned All-MAC honors, including Amir, who claimed first team honors.
 Lagerlof and Roman Turtygin each earned second team consideration.

 Fisher played collegiately at Ferris State (1997-2000) in Big Rapids, Mich.
 He was ranked among the individual top-25 in the NCAA Division II standings during his career, and the Bulldogs advanced to the "Sweet Sixteen" of the NCAA Championships in every campaign.
 He was named to the Great Lakes Intercollegiate Conference All-Conference team in his final three seasons (1998, 1999 and 2000).

-Fisher graduated from FSU in 2001 with a bachelor's of science in marketing and professional tennis management.
-Following his tennis career, Fisher participated in professional satellite and the futures circuit in the United States, Mexico and Europe, from 1998-2001.
+Fisher graduated from FSU in 2001 with a Bachelor of Science in marketing and professional tennis management.
+Following his playing career, Fisher participated in professional satellite and the futures circuit in the United States, Mexico and Europe, from 1998-2001.
 He earned both his United States Tennis Association (USTA) certified professional tennis certificate and USTA Level I Sports Science Certification, in 2001.

-ALL Campers: Check In Sunday 1-2pm at the dorms, Check Out Friday 12pm at the courts.
+ALL Campers: Check In Sunday 1-2pm at the dorms TBA, Check Out Thursday 4pm at the courts.

-Extended Day Campers: After the first day, campers should be dropped off at 8:50 AM each day and picked up at 9pm each day except the final day.
-Check out on Friday is 12pm at the tennis courts.
+Extended Day Campers: After the first day, campers should be dropped off at 8:50 AM and picked up at 8pm each day except the final day.
+Check out on Thursday is 4pm at the tennis courts.

 Campers will train on NIU's s thirteen outdoor tennis courts with three indoor back-up courts in the case of inclement weather.